kdha0727/cancer-instance-segmentation-from-tissue/README.md

 19 Tissue types (Breast, Colon, Bile-duct, Esophagus, Uterus, Lung, Cervix, Head&Neck, Skin, Adrenal Gland, Kidney, Stomach, Prostate, Testis, Liver, Thyroid, Pancreas, Ovary, Bladder).
 Note, that it also unifies existing datasets within it, we have carefully labelled these under a single nuclei categories schema that is common to all 19 tissues.

+This particular directory includes training patches of size 256x256 and their masks, this is one of the folds.
+In total there are more than 7 thousand training patches within all the three folds.

+The files within each fold directories are:

+* `images.npy` - image patches of 256x256

+* `masks.npy` an array of 6 channel instance-wise masks (0: Neoplastic cells, 1: Inflammatory, 2: Connective/Soft tissue cells, 3: Dead Cells, 4: Epithelial, 6: Background)

+* `types.py`  tissue type that a given path was extracted from.

 ### Data Preview

 ![Preview](./assets/asset1.png)